Why Confluence?

 The collective nature of our organization is our greatest strength.
 Connecting historically racially excluded conservation groups with our 270+ member companies will strengthen the environmental movement by building relationships and alignment among constituencies who are critical to the movement, and who bring different perspectives, life experiences, and priorities.

 Yet, we’ve recognized that our network has historically been limited to predominantly white-led organizations.
 Prior to 2020, less than 1% of our funding was awarded to organizations led by Asian, Black, Brown, Hispanic, Indigenous, Latin American, and additional communities who identify as People of Color.
-The Confluence Program helped grow this number to 24% in 2021 and almost 30% in 2022.
+The Confluence Program helped grow this number to 24% in 2021 and around 30% in 2022 and 2023.
 This program is one step in bringing our justice, equity, diversity and inclusion commitments to life in our work.
 Read more about our vision and commitments here.

 No. This program is designed specifically to fund groups who have been historically excluded and underfunded for their work.
 We encourage organizations in this situation to partner with community members of color, or organizations led by those community members, and invite them to apply for funding.
 Remember, the organization does not need to have 501c3 status to qualify.